Relocation Guide

 Americans get 90 days in the Schengen Area as tourists.
 After that, you need a residency visa.
 Every European country has its own rules, but the visas that matter most for Americans fall into four broad categories:

-US employers or foreign clients
+for Americans with US employers or foreign clients.

-Founders, freelancers, business buyers
+for founders, freelancers, and business buyers

 FBI criminal background check (apostilled)